mmuratarat/mmuratarat.github.io/_posts/2019-10-12-probabilistic-output-of-svm.md

 ### Additional notes

-scikit-learn provides `CalibratedClassifierCV` which can be used to solve this problem: it allows to add probability output to LinearSVC or any other classifier which implements decision_function method:
+scikit-learn's `CalibratedClassifierCV` provides two approaches for performing calibration of probabilistic predictions are provided: a parametric approach based on Platt's sigmoid model and a non-parametric approach based on isotonic regression (`sklearn.isotonic`).
+It allows to add probability output to LinearSVC or any other classifier which implements `decision_function` method:

 {% highlight python %}
 svm = LinearSVC()